oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 such.
 Authorization servers MUST record the client type in the client registration details in order to identify and process requests accordingly.

-Authorization servers MAY request the inclusion of other platform- specific information, such as the app package or bundle name, or other information that may be useful for verifying the calling app's identity on operating systems that support such functions.